IDilettant/AVITO-matrix-spiral-traversal/README.md

 and process square matrices of a certain format by traversing their values in a spiral: counterclockwise, starting from the upper left corner

-The library was implemented in accordance with the test assignment for an internship as a back-end developer from Avito
+The library was implemented in accordance with the test assignment for the Avito internship as a back-end developer

 ## Features
 - Getting matrix from a remote server and providing it in text representation
 - Formatting graphical representation of the downloaded matrix to list of lists
-- Collecting matrix values traversing in a spiral
+- Collecting the matrix values by traversing it in a spiral

 ## Installation
 ```bash